Skip to content

 Laura is an award-winning director, DP, and editor, and is the founder and director of LionArt Media.
 She is a contributing video journalist for The Washington Post, previously worked with National Geographic and Al Jazeera English while based in Washington, D.C., and created an expansive library of documentary content for 88Nine Radio Milwaukee.

 She co-directed the feature documentary Invisible Lines (2018), which premiered at the Milwaukee Film Festival and screened across SE Wisconsin as an educational tool.
-Her forthcoming feature, CYCLE, will be released in 2025 and she is currently producing a film supported by PBS and Sundance.
+Her current film, CYCLE (2025), also recently premiered at the Milwaukee Film Festival, where it won the Cream City Cinema Jury Award.
+Subsequently, CYCLE was awarded Best Documentary at the Brooklyn Film Festival.
+In addition to directing Justice for All, Laura is currently producing a film supported by PBS and Sundance.

 She is also a proud graduate of the University of Wisconsin-Milwaukee’s Journalism & Documentary program, an inaugural recipient of the Brico Forward Fund, and has won several awards from the Milwaukee Press Club and Wisconsin Broadcasters Association.